 What is a disability?

 Having a disability means it is difficult or impossible for someone to do a task someone without that disability can easily do.
 It can be something that you’re born with, something that develops over time, or something that happens later in life.
 It can be more visible, such as someone who has trouble walking and uses a wheelchair to get around.
 It can be invisible, like someone who feels anxious and uses number counting to calm themselves (Ability Magazine).
-There’s a lot of diversity within the disability community, and a lot of disabilities can fall into multiple types.
+There’s a lot of diversity within the disability community, and a lot of disabilities that can fall into multiple types.
 Sometimes a disability is temporary, short-term, or lifelong.
 Every person with a disability looks different and has their own experience, just like any other person.

 About Physical Disabilities